RSP531/Good_Cat-Dog/README.md

 ## Challenges that were unexpected

-    * 2 days to create a "Minimum Viable Product Application"
+    * 2 days to create a "Minimum Viable Product (MVP) Application"
     * Managing state was difficult between tabs.
 In the future I would like to learn Redux to manage state between tabs *